 In February 1954, the final voyage destined for Yokohama ran into trouble off the coast of Algeria after an enormous fire in the engine room.
 Some crew members were killed in the explosion but all 1276 passengers were saved, sadly the ship could not be and it sank whilst being towed back to Gibraltar.

-The history of the HMT Empire Windrush was an eventful one which illustrates the complexities of twentieth century history, showing its usage for the Nazi party, the involvement in the deportation of Jews, the new purpose as a ship for returning troops and allowing people to migrate to other countries.
+The history of the HMT Empire Windrush was an eventful one which illustrates the complexities of twentieth century history, showing its usage by the Nazi party, the involvement in the deportation of Jews, a troop carrier and then a new purpose as a ship for returning troops and allowing people to migrate to other countries.

-The HMT Empire Windrush and the passengers who subsequently became known as the Windrush Generation tells an important story of post-war Britain, empire and migration, explaining the rich multicultural fabric which composes modern Britain today.
+The HMT Empire Windrush and its passengers who subsequently became known as the Windrush Generation tell an important story of post-war Britain, empire and migration, explaining the rich multicultural fabric which composes modern Britain today.

 Jessica Brain is a freelance writer specialising in history.
 Based in Kent and a lover of all things historical.